Mary Reynolds Babcock: Reynolda Estate Era

-In 1924, Katharine gave birth to a half-sibling of the Reynolds children, J. Johnston Jr. She suddenly died 3 days later of an embolism.
-The estate was then held in trust by the new guardians of her children, J. Johnston and Will Reynolds, R.J.
+In 1924, Katharine gave birth to J. Johnston Jr. She died suddenly three days later of an embolism.
+The estate was then held in trust by J. Johnston and Will Reynolds, R.J.
 Reynolds' brother.
-Estate workers were kept on to upkeep the property for the Reynolds' children's use.
+Estate workers were kept on to maintain the property for the Reynolds' children's use.
 The children began the vacate the house as they grew older.
 R.J.
 Reynolds Jr. moved to New York to run his aviation business; Smith Reynolds was sent to attend Woodberry Forest School in Virginia.

 In December 1929, Mary Reynolds married Charles Henry Babcock, son of an investment banking family from Philadelphia.
 The wedding ceremony was performed at Reynolda in front of the fireplace in the main hall; in January 1930, her sister Nancy married in the same spot.
 The Babcocks set up their main residence in Greenwich, Connecticut, returning to Reynolda for vacations or holidays.

 In 1932, Babcock and her siblings rushed back to Winston-Salem at the news of their brother Smith's death.

-In 1936, her father, R.J.
-Reynolds, left her an inheritance of thirty million dollars.
+In 1936, Mary inherited thirty million dollars left her by her father.
 At this point in her life, she was considered to be one of the wealthiest women in the world.
 With this money, she made many donations to various causes with a focus on local education.